ISISNeutronMuon/MDMC/MDMC/doc/LessonsLearned.md

 ### MMTK Trajectories
-In MMTK trajectories are stored with element information and a list of position vectors separately.
+In MMTK, trajectories are stored with element information and a list of position vectors separately.
 I would definitely prefer to avoid this.

 ### Isotropic systems